hanabi/hanabi.github.io/variant-specific/Duck.md

   * Alice clues Bob about two cards on slot 1 and slot 2.
   * Bob plays slot 1.
 It is a red 1.
   * Bob knows that because of the *1's Promise, the card on his slot 2 must also be a 1.
   * Cathy sees that Bob was clued about a red 1 and a red 3.
+Cathy also sees that it was clearly possible to give a number 1 clue to Bob.
-Cathy knows that because of the *1's Promise*, Bob will misplay the red 3 when it gets to his turn.
+  * Cathy knows that Bob's clue choice was quite strange: because of the *1's Promise*, Bob will misplay the red 3 when it gets to his turn.
+Thus, this must be a *Finesse*.
   * Cathy blind-plays her *Finesse Position* as red 2.

 ### 5 Ejection